 The following photo was found on TruckNetUK (posted by Brian Morris who has since been kind enough to send more photos).
 The photo is undated, but it is possibly a photo of Walter Lowcock (standing) who is the family member who led the move to Middlesbrough and the driver is Billy Raw.
 If you click on the photo below and look at the left-hand side of the rear left wheel, the name Lowcock is visible on the truck flatbed/tray.

-The truck pictured below is another of Lowcock’s Lemonade delivery truck (Bedford).
+The truck pictured below is another of Lowcock’s Lemonade delivery trucks (Bedford).
 The photo is from Chris Hall, Teesside.
 The photo was taken in 1986.
 More information is available at the original source.
 A common question asked by people when they saw the truck was “is that (promotional) bottle full”?

 The next photo seems to be of the same truck but from another angle (and an earlier photo).
 The Greta St address can be made out on the back.
 The large promotional bottle on the flatbed shows the flavor as being Dandelion and Burdock.
 Thanks to Brian Morris for this photo.